moechofe/lowresrmx/project.flutter/client_app/asset/manual.md

     GOSUB update
     t=timer
     DO
       IF timer-t>30 THEN GOSUB increase
       IF TAP THEN GOSUB increase
       WAIT VBL
     LOOP
     increase:
       INC score
       t=TIMER
     update:
-        TEXT 2,2,"score:"+STR$(score)
+      TEXT 2, 2, "score:"+STR$(score)
       RETURN

 This example has one `RETURN`, two labels and three `GOSUB`.
 The best practice mentioned above is not followed here, but here is the explanation.

 The important thing is not the number of `RETURN` statements in the code but the number of times the command is executed.
-Users need to understand that one `GOSUB` execution will [increase by one the size of the stack](#stack-subroutine-and-return), and one execution of `RETURN` will reduce the same stack by exactly one.
-If the stack size is empty every time the `WAIT VBL` instruction is executed, it's a good sign.
+Users need to understand that one `GOSUB` execution will [increase by one the size of the stack](#stack-sub-routine-and-return), and one execution of `RETURN` will reduce the same stack by exactly one.
+If the stack size is empty every time the [`WAIT VBL`](#wait-vblwait-frame) instruction is executed, it's a good sign.
 It means that the stack will not overflow.

-Users can print the current stack using the [debugger `TRACE` command](#dbg-trace-).
+Users can print the current stack using the [debugger `TRACE` command](#dbg-trace).

 #### `ON GOTO`<br>`ON GOSUB`

-    ON value GOTO label0[,label1...]
+    ON value GOTO label0[, label1...]

 Jump to one of the listed `label` according to a `value`.

-`ON GOSUB` Will store the current program location on top of the stack before jumping, allowing to `RETURN` to this location later.
+`ON GOSUB` Will store the current program location on top of the stack before jumping, allowing to [`RETURN`](#gosubreturn) to this location later.

 Will read the `value` and jump to:
 - the first label if `value` equal 0,